Green Line Coaches: Post-war era

-Services were suspended during World War II, resuming in February 1946.
 More services were added, and the routes were given numbers in the 700 series.
 Ridership increased to a peak of 36 million passenger journeys a year between 1957 and 1960.
 In 1962, AEC Routemaster double-deck coaches were introduced on some routes, notably route 721 which ran every 12 minutes at peak times, and route 704 conveying tourists to Windsor and Royal Tunbridge Wells.
 Orbital coach routes commenced: